Jarle Simensen

-Jarle Simensen (born 23 March 1937, in Os, Hedmark) is a Norwegian historian.
+Jarle Simensen (born 23 March 1937, in Os Municipality in Hedmark) is a Norwegian historian.

 He took the cand.philol. degree at the University of Oslo in 1966, and worked as a research assistant at the same university, a research fellow at the Norwegian Research Council and Institute of Social Research and, briefly, associate professor (førsteamanuensis) at the University of Trondheim before taking the dr.philos. degree in Trondheim in 1976.
 He was then a professor there from 1980 to 2004.
 He returned to the University of Oslo in 1996 to hold the position of adjunct professor (professor II); he is currently professor emeritus there.

 He is a member of the Norwegian Academy of Science and Letters.